 When Christ, who is our life, is revealed, then you also will be revealed with Him in glory.Colossians 3:4(NASB)

-Christ died for our sins as our substitute; (substitution) but He also died unto sin, by breaking the power of sin over us: (identification).
+Christ died for our sins as our substitute (substitution), but He also died unto sin by breaking the power of sin over us (identification).
 When we trusted Jesus as Saviour we were placed in HIM.
-The moment we were saved we were baptised into the body of Christ, by the power of the Holy Spirit.
-IS NOT THIS GLORIOUS?
+The moment we were saved we were baptised into the Body of Christ, by the power of the Holy Spirit.
+Is this not glorious?

-Not only are our sins forgiven through His blood because of substitution, but the power of sin and death has been severed forever by means of His resurrection – (identification with Christ).
-DOES NOT THIS STAGGER THE MIND?
+Not only are our sins forgiven through His blood because of substitution, but the power of sin and death over us has been severed forever by means of His Resurrection, into which we are identified with Christ.
+Does this not stagger the mind?

-By faith, our old life in Adam died with Christ and we were made a new creation in Him and given the life of Christ.
-The old sin nature, that executed its exclusive rulership over our lives, died in Christ at the cross.
-He identified with our sin so that we could be identified with Him righteousness.
+By faith, our old life in Adam died with Christ, we were made a new creation in Him, and given the life of Christ.
+The old sin nature that executed its exclusive rulership over our lives, died in Christ at the Cross.
+He identified with our sin so that we could be identified with His righteousness.

-Christ is not only the substitute for our sin, but He identified with out sin so that we might become the righteousness of God through faith in Him, and when He is revealed, we shall be life Him for we shall see Him as He is.
-Then we who are identified with Him by His death and resurrection shall be revealed with Him in glory.
+Christ is not only the substitute for our sin, but He identified with our sin so that we might become the righteousness of God through faith in Him, and when He is revealed, we shall be like Him, for we shall see Him as He is.
+Then we who are identified with Him by His death and Resurrection shall be revealed with Him in glory.

 Is not this an amazing truth?
 "For we shall all be changed, in a moment, in the twinkling of an eye at the last trump!"
 Is not this glorious?
 Does not this stagger the mind?
 Should we not seek to walk in holiness and righteousness all our days, knowing that our sins are forgiven and we are one with Christ?